Why Heat-Resistant Threads Are Crucial in Industrial Gear

 How Aramid Heat-Resistant Threads Perform Differently

-Aramid thread is fundamentally different from thermoplastic thread.
+Aramid sewing threads behave fundamentally differently from thermoplastic sewing threads.
 Fibers such as Kevlar® (para-aramid) and Nomex® (meta-aramid) are inherently flame resistant.
-They do not melt or drip.
-Instead, they carbonize at significantly higher temperatures while retaining structural integrity under short-term thermal exposure.
+Rather than melting under heat, these fibers carbonize at significantly higher temperatures while retaining structural integrity under short-term thermal exposure.

 • High tensile strength-to-weight ratio